Commercial Real Estate

 Retail Investors’ Expanding Role in Commercial Real Estate

 India’s real estate market is expected to expand significantly over the next several years.
 A joint analysis from NAREDCO and EY projects that the nation’s real estate market will grow from $200 billion in 2021 to $1 trillion by 2030.
-By 2030, the industry is projected to account for 18–20% of India’s GDP, thanks to a favourable demand-supply gap that will fuel its expansion.
+By 2030, the industry will account for 18–20% of India’s GDP, thanks to a favorable demand-supply gap fueling its expansion.

-Unlike residential properties that yield around 2% in rental income, commercial properties can yield 8-9% or higher, along with appreciation, resulting in overall returns of 15-16% making it a lucrative option for retail investors.
+Unlike residential properties that yield around 2% in rental income, commercial properties can yield 8-9% or higher, along with appreciation, resulting in 15-16% overall returns, making it a lucrative option for retail investors.

 The commercial real estate sector led the way as the real estate market continued to grow spectacularly in the first half of 2023, especially in the top seven cities in India.
 This upward trend indicates the industry’s status as an appealing investment opportunity for stakeholders.